Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: Overview

 \subsection{Goals \& Properties}

-The ultimate goal of \name is to enable end-to-end communication guarantees in the Internet through bandwidth reservations.
+The goal of \name is to enable end-to-end QoS guarantees in the Internet through bandwidth reservations.
 Traffic using reservations is prioritized over best-effort traffic, and is therefore shielded from congestion and DoS attacks.

-To construct this forwarding resource isolation system, we leverage the existing mechanisms inside ASes' networks that enforce traffic separation and prioritization, e.g., DiffServ, or MPLS tunnels.
-We focus on coordinating the utilization of these intra-domain systems in the inter-domain and in the global context, enabling their flexible and scalable composition, and ensuring that no congestion arises at peering points between ASes.
+To that end, we rely on existing intra-domain traffic separation and prioritization mechanisms, e.g., DiffServ, or MPLS tunnels within an AS's network.
+We focus on coordinating the utilization of these systems in the global inter-domain context, enabling their flexible and scalable composition, and ensuring that QoS-traffic does not suffer from congestion at peering points between ASes.

 The core challenges we aim to solve are (i) to scale control and data plane to the size of the Internet; (ii) to avoid reservation spoofing and abuse by adversaries; and, (iii) to provide incentive mechanisms for the fair and efficient allocation of reservations.
 In particular, we design \name to provide the following properties: